tinymce/tinymce-docs/rtc/configuration.md

 1. encrypt new data in the collaboration session
 2. read previously written data from the collaboration session

-Suggestions on how to generate a secure encryption key and participate in key rotation are available in the [RTC FAQ]({{site.baseurl}}/rtc/faq/#howdoigenerateasecureencryptionkey).
+Suggestions on how to generate a secure encryption key and participate in key rotation are available in [Generating a secure encryption key]({{site.baseurl}}/rtc/jwt-authentication/#generatingasecureencryptionkey).
 To help with this process a customisable "key hint" is available.

 #### Key Hint

 If keys are never rotated this can be ignored.
-For advice on how to use the key hint to rotate encryption keys, see the [How do I generate a secure encryption key?]({{site.baseurl}}/rtc/faq/#howdoigenerateasecureencryptionkey) FAQ entry.
+For advice on how to use the key hint to rotate encryption keys, see [Generating a secure encryption key]({{site.baseurl}}/rtc/jwt-authentication/#generatingasecureencryptionkey).

 **Type:** `Function`